Fyodor Tyutchev: Sample of verse

+In classical music

 Incidentally, this poem inspired an early-20th-century composer, Georgi Catoire (the setting of the poem in the song Silentium), while another one of Tyutchev's poems, "O chem ty voesh' vetr nochnoy...", was the inspiration for Nikolai Medtner's Night Wind piano sonata (#7) of 1911.
 There is a well-known setting by Rakhmaninov of Tyutchev's poem Spring Waters.
 While the title of Nikolai Myaskovsky's 1910 tone poem, "Silence", may have been borrowed from Tyutchev, the inspiration is credited to one of Edgar Allan Poe's tales.
 The same poem was also set to music by the 20th-century Russian composer, Boris Tchaikovsky (1925-1996), in his 1974 cantata "Signs of the Zodiac".
 Composer Lyubov Streicher (1888-1958) set Tyutchev’s text to music in her Romances.
 The Ukrainian composer, Valentyn Sylvestrov (born 1937), has made a memorable setting of 'Last Love', recorded by Alexi Lubimov and Jana Ivanilova on the album 'Stufen'.
+Tyutchev had an affinity with themes of the night and Julian Cochran set two of Tyutchev's poems related to the night, The Night Wind, and The Night Sea, for soprano and piano.
 At the end of Andrey Tarkovsky's film Stalker, a character recites a Tyutchev poem.
-In 2007, Icelandic musician Björk used this same Tyutchev poem for the lyrics to "The Dull Flame Of Desire" from her album Volta.The song was later released as a single in 2008.
-The 2011 contemporary classical album Troika includes a setting of Tyutchev's French-language poem “Nous avons pu tous deux…” by the composer Isabelle Aboulker.